-In this RP/EA, the LA TIG may select one or more alternatives for implementation at this time.
-The proposed alternatives evaluated in this plan are expected to cost approximately \$22,000,000.
-As discussed in more detail in Section 2.1.4, the proposed alternatives presented in this RP/EA are independent of each other and may be selected independently by the LA TIG.
-A decision not to select one or more of the proposed alternatives in this RP/EA should not affect the LA TIG's selection of the remaining alternatives.
+In this RP/EA #2, the LA TIG selects four preferred restoration project alternatives with a total cost of approximately \$22,000,000.
+As discussed in more detail in Section 2.1.4, the alternatives presented in this RP/EA #2 are independent of each other and were individually selected for implementation by the LA TIG.

-Restoration Planning Process:

-Project Screening and Alternatives
+Restoration Planning Process: Project Screening and Alternatives

-This RP/EA continues the restoration planning process that was started prior to the settlement of the DWH Oil Spill litigation.
+This RP/EA #2 continues the restoration planning process that was started prior to the settlement of the DWH Oil Spill litigation.
 Previous steps taken in this process included assessing the injury from the DWH Oil Spill, developing restoration projects as part of the Early Restoration program undertaken jointly by the DWH Trustees and BP, and planning for programmatic restoration as part of the Final PDARP/PEIS (DWH Trustees 2016).
 Upon completion of the settlement with BP, the DWH Trustees created the LA TIG to implement comprehensive DWH restoration planning in Louisiana.

-The focus of this RP/EA is to "Provide and Enhance Recreational Opportunities."
+The focus of this RP/EA #2 is to "Provide and Enhance Recreational Opportunities."
 Louisiana suffered significant recreational use loss as a result of the DWH Oil Spill, including restricted and decreased access to recreational fishing opportunities, recreational camping activities, and outdoor recreational activities.
 Impacts from the DWH Oil Spill, including oiled shorelines, the closure of fishing and recreational areas, and the cancellation of recreational trips, resulted in losses to the public for use of natural resources for outdoor recreation, including fishing, boating, vacationing, camping, beach-going, and other recreational activities.
 These impacts affected South Louisiana, from the eastern portion of the State to the Texas-Louisiana border.

-This RP/EA tiers off the Final PDARP/PEIS, and the process outlined in this RP/EA is consistent with the goal of providing and enhancing recreational opportunities.
-This section provides a discussion of the screening process used to develop the reasonable range of proposed alternatives in this RP/EA.
-Additional information regarding the Final PDARP/PEIS and Record of Decision, the relationship of this RP/EA to the Final PDARP/PEIS, and a summary of the injuries addressed in this RP/EA can be found in Section 1.3.
+This RP/EA #2 tiers from the Final PDARP/PEIS, and the process outlined in this RP/EA #2 is consistent with the goal of providing and enhancing recreational opportunities.
+This section provides a discussion of the screening process used to develop the reasonable range of proposed alternatives in this RP/EA #2.
+Additional information regarding the Final PDARP/PEIS and Record of Decision, the relationship of this RP/EA #2 to the Final PDARP/PEIS, and a summary of the injuries addressed in this RP/EA #2 can be found in Section 1.3.